thoughtworks/voto-como-vamos/README.md

 3. Run `bundle` to download all of the dependencies for the project.

-4. Run `rake db:migrate` to create the database schemas and `rake db:seed` to feed your database with some basic data.
+4. Run `rake db:migrate` to create the database schemas then run `rake db:seed` and `rake db:sample_data` to feed your database with some basic data.

 5. Start Solr (the search engine we use) with `rake sunspot:solr:start`